Cake in Edinburgh? Sign us up.

 Address: 9 South Charlotte Street, EH2 4AS

 With one branch on the Shore in Leith and one in Old Town, Mimi’s Bakehouse is one of Edinburgh’s well-established favourites for all things baked.
 Every weekday morning, herds of new mums and trendy students can usually be spotted flocking towards Mimi’s and going in for their coffees and sweet cravings.
-The interiors are cosy and ideal to take a break from the hustle and bustle of the city centre.
+The interiors are cosy and ideal to take a break from the hustle and bustle of the city centre with a creamy cake.

 Our favourite: Go and sample their too-pretty-to-eat cupcakes with luscious buttercream icing that will have you lick your fingers.